emvicy/documentation/mvc.md

 writing the Controller class

-- The Controller Class has to placed inside your module's Controller folder (see [/modules/{moduleName}/](/1.x/directory-structure#modules-moduleName)
+- The Controller Class has to be placed inside your module's Controller folder (see [/modules/{moduleName}/](/1.x/directory-structure#modules-moduleName)
 - Naming Convention for the php file: Pascal Case (see <a href="https://wiki.c2.com/?PascalCase" target="_blank">wiki.c2.com/?PascalCase</a>)
 - The Controller must have implement the interface `\MVC\MVCInterface\Controller`; therefore simply extend App\Controller: `class Index extends App\Controller { }` as it fullfills the required interface.